sohailahmedkhan/Efficient-Named-Entity-Recognizer-using-Structured-Perceptron-Viterbi-and-Beam-Search-Python/README.md

 # Efficient-Named-Entity-Recognizer-using-Structured-Perceptron-Viterbi-and-Beam-Search-Python

-This script uses Viterbi Search and Beam Search to accelerate the process of training the Perceptron
+This script employs Dynamic Programming algorithms such as, Viterbi Search and Beam Search to accelerate the process of training the Perceptron

 # Running the Script